secretstartups/handbook/sites/handbook/source/handbook/marketing/prescriptive-buyer-journeys/index.html.md

 The following documentation covers how to design a full-funnel content journey including who is involved and what needs to be done at each step.

-**This can and should be expanded to retention after a marketing proof of concept cycle is completed.*
+**This can be expanded to retention after a marketing proof of concept cycle is completed.*

 ## Sequence of Actions